xinjin/course-net-assignment/assignment4/README.md

 ### Step 1: Run the (incomplete) starter code

-The directory with this README also contains a skeleton P4 program, `acl.p4`, which initially forwards all packets.
-Your job will be to extend this skeleton program to properly implement an ACL with two rules.
+We provide a skeleton P4 program,
+`acl.p4`, which initially forwards all packets.
+Your job will be to extend this skeleton program to properly implement an ACL with two following rules:

   - drop all the UDP packets with dstPort=80
   - drop all the packets with dstIP=10.0.1.4

 Before that, let's compile the incomplete `acl.p4` and bring up a switch in Mininet to test its behavior.